Tetragius/raxy/README.md

 # Raxy (ReAct + ProXY)

 Simple react state manager.
 You can work with state as with a regular object.
 Can be used with redux-devtools-extension and history.
+Also works with react hooks.

 __~2kb__ or __~5kb__ with plyfill for IE